Markets

 The USD to SGD forecast for 2026 points to a broadly stable but slightly softer US dollar against the Singapore dollar, with projections clustering between 1.24 and 1.32.
 Early-2026 estimates from Credit Agricole and MUFG sit near 1.31, while DBS consistently projects a stronger SGD, reaching 1.24 by September.
 The dispersion reflects diverging views on US rate normalization versus Singapore’s managed exchange-rate framework, yet the overall profile suggests consolidation rather than a directional breakout.

 Forecasts for 2027 indicate a gradual downward drift in USD/SGD, with year-end estimates converging around 1.26–1.27.
 Credit Agricole trims its outlook from 1.30 in March to 1.27 by December, while DBS and Westpac align closely near 1.26–1.27 throughout the year.
-This compression signals growing consensus that USD strength fades modestly as global monetary conditions normalize and Singapore’s external balance remains supportive of the SGD.
+This compression signals a growing consensus that USD strength fades modestly as global monetary conditions normalize and Singapore’s external balance remains supportive of the SGD.

 The long-term USD to SGD forecast for 2030 remains unchanged at 1.25, reinforcing the view of a steady-state exchange rate.
 At this horizon, forecasts typically abstract from cyclical noise and emphasize structural balance, suggesting that analysts see little justification for sustained USD strength or weakness against the SGD beyond incremental adjustments.